How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 What is Visionary Leadership?

-Visionary leadership is the style of leadership Goleman classified as the “authoritative style.”
+Visionary leadership is the style of leadership that Goleman classified as the “authoritative style.”

 From Goleman:1Daniel Goleman, “Leadership That Gets Results.”
 Harvard Business Review, 2001.